 Leadership Essentials

-Leadership Essentials will help you develop the skills and abilities of new and emerging leaders, with an emphasis on key principles and interaction essentials required to lead diverse and dynamic work teams.
+This course will help you develop the skills and abilities of new and emerging leaders with an emphasis on interaction foundations and frameworks required to lead diverse and dynamic work teams.

 What you will learn